 The information which I have provided as a condition of receiving services is true and complete to the best of my knowledge.
 I consent to receive services as may be recommended by the professional staff.
 I understand the professional staff may discuss the services being provided to me, and that I may request the names of those involved.
-I further understand that my failure to comply with therapeutic recommendations of the professional staff may result in my being discharged.
+I further understand that if I refuse all of the therapeutic recommendations of the professional staff I may be discharged and referred to another agency that can meet my needs.